mikayla-maki/mikayla-maki.github.io/content/posts/axioms-of-action.md

 judgement going on here, therefore I say that I take reality's existence on faith.

+Edit (2025): Actually, there's an even easier argument that assuming some religion is a much more specific claim than assuming that _something at all_ exists.
+Therefore, as these are axioms, I choose to make the weakest possible claim.

 Second, reality is perceivable.
 This was hard for me, I wasn't sure it was even possible to know things due to cognitive biases and my own autism.
 I kept looking for certainty and finding probabilities.
 But with these axioms, I am